Ditch the paper plates

 "They don't need to match," McBride says.

-Real plates add a touch of class to your affairs without busting the party budget.
+Real plates add a touch of class to your occasions without busting the party budget.
 You can even take this back-to-basics approach one step further, McBride says.

 "I like to use a collection of vintage handkerchiefs in lieu of paper napkins," says McBride.

-The key is to remember that making a big impact doesn't require a huge amount of money, Correale says.
+The key is to remind yourself that making a big impact doesn't require a huge amount of money, Correale says.

 "It's all about taking the ordinary and making it extraordinary -- simple food plus big visual impact makes a party to remember that won't break the bank," she says.